Network insensitivity to parameter noise via adversarial regularization: Results

+\paragraph{Robustness against parameter drift for \gls{pcm} based \gls{cim}} \gls{cim} devices based on memristor technologies such as \gls{pcm} promise to deliver energy- and space-efficient \gls{dnn} accelerators.
+With the increasing interest in \gls{cim} devices for accelerated inference and energy-efficient edge computing \citep{sebastian}, the problem of deploying a model that is robust to noise originating from the device physics of \gls{pcm} cells has gained in significance.
+We investigated the effect of our training method on the robustness of networks that are simulated to run on \gls{pcm}-based \gls{cim} hardware (for details on the simulator, see SM \ref{sec:simulator}).

+Networks trained with our method outperform state-of-the-art networks deployed on \gls{pcm}-based \gls{cim}.
+Currently, the method that has proven to yield the best performance on \gls{cim} hardware is training with noise on the network parameters during the forward pass.
+We adapted this method by adding our algorithm and show that we consistently outperform the conventional method (see Figure \ref{fig:full-pcm-results}) for a wide range of hyperparameters, and even surpass the \gls{fp} baseline (a model trained without noise injection and evaluated on a standard PC) for some configurations (see Figure \ref{fig:pcm-best}).
+Following experiments conducted in \citep{ibm}, we used Resnet32 \citep{resnet} trained on Cifar10 \citep{cifar}.

+Injecting Gaussian noise on the weights during the forward pass yields strong improvements compared to the standard network.
+We show that by adding our method, we consistently improve this robustness by a significant amount (see Figure \ref{fig:adversarial-tune}).

+We furthermore improve the scalability of our method by using a pretrained model and fewer steps for the adversary.
+Our algorithm incurs an additional training time that scales linearly with the number of attack steps used in the adversary (note that we cache the necessary gradients for the Jacobian calculation).
+To alleviate this additional time, we show that our method produces good results even for just one single adversarial step.
+Figure \ref{fig:n-attack-steps} shows the resulting performance when varying the number of attack steps used by the adversary.
+It should be noted that all results reported on \gls{pcm} robustness were obtained using three adversarial steps and a pretrained model.

+\paragraph{Verifiable robustness for \glspl{lsnn}} We investigated the provable robustness of \glspl{lsnn} trained using our method using abstract interpretation \citep{cousot, gehr, mirman}.
+In this analysis a function $f(x, \Theta)$ (in our case, a neural network with input $x$ and parameters $\Theta$) is overapproximated using an \textit{abstract domain}.
+We specify the weights $\Theta$ in our network as an interval parameterised by the attack size $\zeta$, spanning $[\Theta - \zeta|\Theta|, \Theta + \zeta|\Theta|]$.
 We examined the proportion of provably correctly classified test samples for the Speech and ECG tasks, under a range of attack sizes $\zeta$, and comparing our approach against standard gradient descent and against training with forward-pass noise only (Fig.~\ref{fig:interval-bound}).
 We found that our approach is provably more correct over increasing attack size $\zeta$ (higher verified test accuracy).
-Note that interval domain analysis provides a relatively loose bound~\cite{gehr}, with the implication that the results here probably underestimate the true performance of our method.